tauri-apps/tauri-docs/docs/getting-started/beginning-tutorial.md

 ---
-title: Integrate with Tauri
+title: Your First Tauri App
 ---

 import Command from '@theme/Command' import Link from '@docusaurus/Link'

 :::caution
 You must have completed all the steps required for setting up the development environment on your machine.
-If you haven't done this yet, please see the [setup page for your operating system](../get-started/intro#setting-up-your-environment).
+If you haven't done this yet, please see the [setup page for your operating system](docs/getting-started/prerequisites).
 :::

 There are two ways to integrate with Tauri depends on your need: